This was the day that Cardi B prepared chiles en nogada for Angélica María

-In September in the United States, the month of Hispanic heritage is celebrated, so Cardi B attended a program in which the theme was to commemorate this important date by cooking some traditional dishes, it was precisely in this participation that Cardi met for the first time B and Angélica María, at the beginning Cardi was shown cooking and learning how to make traditional Mexican dishes, Salvadoran and Dominican food as well as some Peruvian food.
+In September in the United States, Hispanic Heritage Month is celebrated, so Cardi B attended a program in which the theme was to commemorate this important date by cooking some traditional dishes, it was precisely in this participation that Cardi met for the first time B and Angélica María, at the beginning Cardi was shown cooking and learning how to make traditional Mexican dishes, Salvadoran and Dominican food as well as some Peruvian food.

 After some time preparing the food, the famous woman went to a table to finally taste her creation and surprisingly there was Angelica María, Cardi B cooked a chile nogada and was excited to see that it would be the Mexican actress who would give the go-ahead to her preparation, she was impressed by the presence of the actress, ensuring she was scared because she had never eaten that dish and did not know if he had done it correctly.